HardenedSteel/HardenedSteel/README.md

 - Currently running a [Tor relay](https://metrics.torproject.org/rs.html#details/A168B871E65F0CD5F094C2497DCEC0FA881C6D00)
-- I know some HTML & CSS
+- I know some HTML & CSS, Python
 - Interested in privacy, crypto-currencies, coding.

 Would you like to donate?